Best Nanny Cam and Indoor Camera 2026: Top 8 Picks for Childcare Monitoring

 Best for: Renters who cannot run cables, families who want flexible placement.

-7. Ring Indoor Cam (2nd Generation) — Best Amazon Echo Integration
+Check price on Amazon7.
+Ring Indoor Cam 2-Pack — Best Amazon Echo Integration

 The Ring Indoor Cam integrates seamlessly with Amazon Echo devices, allowing you to view the camera feed on an Echo Show display or ask Alexa to pull up the camera.
-For families with Echo devices already in the home, this is a natural fit.
+For families with Echo devices already in the home, this is a natural fit, and the current listing is a 2-pack, so one order covers two rooms.
 The $4/month Ring Protect subscription is required for video history beyond the live view.
 The 1080p video is clear and the setup is fast.

 Best for: Amazon Echo/Alexa households who want camera-to-display viewing.